 1. How does the early years setting know if children need extra help and what should I do if I think my child may have special educational needs or disabilities?

-A keyworker is the member of staff who will work closely with you and your child, she will collate evidence of your child’s development and enter these findings into their Learning Journal.
+A Key Person is the member of staff who will work closely with you and your child, she will collate evidence of your child’s development and enter these findings into their Learning Journal.
 At the end of each half term it will be noted in which areas of learning your child has progressed and those areas where they need support.
-The keyworker will share this knowledge with you and the INCO/SENCO (Inclusion and Special Educational Needs Co-Ordinator) and strategies discussed.
-If we decide outside help is required to support your child’s needs, with your permission, we will then make a referral to the FIRST visiting team (this is a team of teachers and specialists who support the setting by advising us of strategies that will support your child.)
-The FIRST team will work in partnership with us.
+The key person will share this knowledge with you and the manager who is the INCO/SENCO (Inclusion and Special Educational Needs Co-Ordinator) and strategies discussed.
+If we decide outside help is required to support your child’s needs, with your permission, we will then make a referral to the Child Development Centre, who will arrange a review with you and your child to discuss and assess any needs there may be.

 If your child is already working with the agencies i.e. speech and language, child development, hospitals, we will follow the strategies already in place.

-Our Supervisor (INCO/SENCO), your keyworker, or any member of staff you may feel comfortable with, will always be available to chat over/discuss any concerns you may have.
+Our Manager, your key person, or any member of staff you may feel comfortable with, will always be available to chat over/discuss any concerns you may have.

 2. How will early years setting staff support my child?